Children need to know they are being thought about in the right way by people who are interested in them

 Today the ethos is based on core Quaker values, such as equality, respect, tolerance, forgiveness, reflection, conflict resolution and stewardship.
 Support is based on a good professional understanding of the pupils.
 This understanding results from having an experienced, committed staff team who genuinely wish to support every student in improving the quality of their life.
 However, a relaxed and spontaneous reaction to circumstances remains a powerful and important part of the ethos.

 I made this note after a lecture on the subject by Robin Balbernie on 16.02.1996.
-Robins was then Consultant Child Psychotherapist at Cleeve House in Gloucester, supervising my psychotherapy training – and a Good Bloke.
+Robin was then Consultant Child Psychotherapist at Cleeve House in Gloucester, supervising my psychotherapy training – and a Good Bloke.
 Nearly nineteen years later, I offer it to you all at Breckenbrough School as I conclude my service as a Governor because I believe you strive to meet the needs of our students in the ways listed above.
 I particularly value point 4.